-We made a salt dough map as part of our Tapestry of Grace arts and activities assignment.
-We made it on a Friday after lunch, mixing up the flour, salt and water recipe.
+We made our salt dough map on a Friday after lunch, mixing up the flour, salt and water recipe.
 I opened up a SunButter box and covered it with tin foil.
 The children each scooped out a portion of the salt dough mixture and each chose a few terms from the Tapestry list.
 It was a family effort.

 We talked about or looked up the definitions: